Time-dependent relaxed magnetohydrodynamics -- inclusion of cross helicity constraint using phase-space action: Axisymmetric equilibria with both field-aligned and cross-field flow

 \subsection{Grad--Shafranov Equation}

 Comparing the two expressions for $\bm{\omega}$ given in \eqref {eq:genGSvorticity} and \eqref {eq:genGSrepvort}, and choosing the arbitrary baseline for $\psi$ appropriately, we find two relations

 the first giving $F$ in terms of $\psi$ and $\rho$ and the second being what we shall call a generalized Grad--Shafranov--Beltrami (GSB) equation for $\psi$.
-(A similar system was analyzed in \cite{Dewar_Hudson_Bhattacharjee_Yoshida_17}, in the limit $\XHelmult \to 0$, $\varpi_\Omega \to 0$ and rippled slab geometry.)
+(A similar system was analyzed in Ref.~\onlinecite{Dewar_Hudson_Bhattacharjee_Yoshida_2017}, in the limit $\XHelmult \to 0$, $\varpi_\Omega \to 0$ and rippled slab geometry.)

 To solve \eqref{eq:GSB2} we need to express $\rho$ in terms of $\psi$ and $R$, which can be done by using the generalized Bernoulli equation \eqref{eq:FA29}, to give an implicit equation for $\rho$,

 where $B^2 = (|\grad\psi|^2 + F^2)/R^2$.